NxtGen-Arena/SFDCDev401/Documentation/Apex/Apex-Development-Tools.md

-# Where can write code?
+# Where can we write code?

 You can write Apex code using multiple tools: